-You keep meaning to have your female dog spayed before she was old enough to go into heat, but life seems to always have a way of throwing you a curveball.
+You kept meaning to have your female dog spayed before she was old enough to go into heat, but life seemed to always have a way of throwing you a curveball.
 Now she is in heat and the last thing you want is for her to become pregnant.
 But the big question concerns whether you can still have her spayed even though she is in heat?

 In humans, a tubal ligation (having your tubes tied) can be done during menstruation and can terminate a pregnancy by eliminating the chance of an already fertilized egg reaching the uterus.
 A dog’s reproductive cycle is different than a humans, though.
 Can dogs be sterilized while in heat?

 Most people are under the impression that once a dog is in heat, you have to wait until she is done the cycle before she can be spayed.
 It is, however, quite possible, but you should be aware that there are higher than normal risks associated with performing the procedure at this time.